 Even without St Francis Assisi would be irresistible, a charming medieval town nestled under the forested peak of Monte Subasio.
 However, the monuments that have been dedicated to the saint make Assisi a highlight of any visit to Umbria.
 The Basilica dedicated to Saint Francis contains some of the masterpieces of Western art, including seminal works by Cimabue, Giotto, Simone Martini and the Lorenzetti brothers.

-The first walk takes you up to the peak of Monte Subasio via a Franciscan hermitage, with astonishing views across Umbria to the hills of Tuscany, to a spectacular hilltop village perched on a ridge on the other side of Monte Subasio.
-You'll have time to visit the 13th century church of Santa Maria Maggiore with Pinturicchio's dazzling fresco cycle, fresh and glowing after recent restoration.
-(17 kms, 7 hrs).
+This itinerary starts with a steep climb up to a beautiful hermitage surrounded by forests that was a place of retreat for St Francis.
+From here the path contours around the side of Mt Subasio with wide views across the valley to Montefalco and the Martani Hills before descending to a beautiful hill-town founded by the Romans.
+You'll have time to visit the 13th century church of Santa Maria Maggiore with Pinturicchio's dazzling fresco cycle, fresh and glowing after recent restoration (16 kms, 6 hrs).
 Please note a shorter version, with less climbing, is included in the notes (14 kms, 3.5 hrs)

 A gentle walk following country roads across the valley floor, leaving Spello via a magnificent Roman gate and passing through wheat fields to a small town on the plain, one of the hidden treasures of the region.
 This sleepy town has two of Umbria's finest Romanesque churches as well as impressive Roman mosaics and a delightful little 19th century theatre.